-The Council chairperson shall be a faculty member elected by written ballot at the first meeting of the fall semester and shall be for a term of one-year with no more than three consecutive years spent as chair.
-Councils may not be co-chaired.

-Associate Deans may be elected but not appointed to serve on councils and committees with the exception of the Professional Affairs Review Board and Faculty Senate.

-k Membership and representation on Councils may not be changed at will.

-At-large appointments to Councils must be ratified by the Senate.
+- i.
+The council chair shall be a faculty member elected by written ballot at the first meeting of the fall semester and shall be for a term of one (1) year with no more than three (3) consecutive years spent as chair.
+Councils may not be co-chaired. - j.
+Associate deans may be elected, but not appointed, to serve on councils and committees with the exception of the Professional Affairs Review Board (PARB) and Faculty Senate. - k.
+Membership and representation on councils may not be changed at will. - I. At-large appointments to councils must be ratified by the senate. - m.

-- m.
 Regular attendance at meetings is expected.
-The chair or any other Council member may be removed by a two-thirds majority vote of the Council.
-Replacements for removed or resigned members should be selected using the same process identified in developing membership for each Council (See Faculty Elections section).
+The chair or any other council member may be removed by a two-thirds (2/3) majority vote of the council.
+Replacements for removed or resigned members should be selected using the same process identified in developing membership for each council (see Faculty Elections section).
 The replacement should be a representative of the same constituency as the member being replaced. - n.
-All Council meetings are open to attendance by APU faculty members.

-3. Duties

-- a.
-Duties of each Council are specified under the description of the Council. - b.
-The Council Chair has the right to call an executive session of the voting members when confidential issues are being discussed. - c.
-Councils are expected to create a regular meeting schedule for the current academic year no later than October 1 - d.
-The Moderator shall be informed of all scheduled meetings. - e.
-No meetings shall deviate from the regular schedule without at least one week's notice to Council members. - f.
-Agendas for meetings are to be distributed no later than 1 day prior to the scheduled meeting. - 4.
+All council meetings are open to attendance by APU faculty members. - 3.
+Duties - a.
+Duties of each council are specified under the description of the council. - b.
+The council chair has the right to call an executive session of the voting members when confidential issues are being discussed. - c.
+Councils are expected to create a regular meeting schedule for the current academic year no later than October 1. - d.
+The moderator shall be informed of all scheduled meetings. - e.
+No meetings shall deviate from the regular schedule without at least one (1) week notice to council members. - f.
+Agendas for meetings are to be distributed no later than one (1) day prior to the scheduled meeting. - 4.
 Reporting Relationships - a.
 Councils function as an extension of the Faculty Senate.
-All actions taken by the Councils must be approved by the Faculty Senate.
+All actions taken by the councils must be approved by the Faculty Senate.
 When confidential matters are discussed, the names of those involved are not to be listed. - b.
-When councils wish to propose a change to the Faculty Handbook, the change should be reported as an item approved by the council, as evidenced by the appropriate minutes, and forwarded to the Faculty Handbook Committee no later than January 15.
+When councils wish to propose a change to the Faculty Handbook, the change should be reported as an item approved by the council, as evidenced by the appropriate minutes, and forwarded to the Handbook Review Committee no later than January 15.
 Requested changes must include the section number, the page number, and all current and proposed wording.
-Using the three-column Handbook Change Form Template (located on the Faculty Senate website), requested changes must include:
+Using three (3) column Handbook Change Form Template (located on the Faculty Senate website).
+Requested changes must include: - Deleted phrases to be marked by striking through the deleted text and highlighting the text to be deleted; - Requested changes in the center column marked in italics and highlighted; and

-- Deleted phrases marked through strikeout in the left hand column and - Requested changes marked in italic in the center column, and - Rationale/justification for each change in the right hand column along with the date the council approved these changes and the minutes were sent to Senate - c.
-Accurate and complete minutes conforming to the Senate template are to be given to the Moderator of Senate within two weeks of each meeting. - d.
-As needed, Council Chairs or their designees will attend Senate meetings to provide further insight and information into a Council issue that is being brought before the Senate. - e.
-The Senate is responsible for maintaining a complete record of all minutes from the Councils and their Committees for archival purposes.
+- Rationale/justification for each change shall be typed into the right hand column along with the date the council approved these changes and the date the minutes were sent to senate. - c.
+Accurate and complete minutes conforming to the senate template are to be given to the moderator within two (2) weeks of each meeting. - d.
+As needed, council chairs or their designees will attend senate meetings to provide further insight and information into a council issue that is being brought before the senate. - e.
+The senate is responsible for maintaining a complete record of all minutes from the councils and committees for archival purposes.